 We recommend quickly reading task 2 first to know what the question is but starting task 1 first.
 If you do this, your brain will begin to think of ideas for task 2 while completing task 1.
 Task 2 is worth more marks, but most candidates score lower in task 1 so it is important to spend 20-25 minutes on task 1.

 You should write more than 250 words for task 2.
 There is no limit to how long your answer can be.
 You can put up your hand and the supervisor will give you more paper.

 Yes, it is important to clearly show the examiner that your answer has paragraphs.
 Do this by leaving one line free between each paragraph.

 They are not the same.
 Academic task 2 essays are on more challenging topics.
-For example, a General essay might ask about the advantages and disadvantages of living in a hot country, while an Academic essay might ask about the advantages and disadvantages of studying or working abroad.
+For example, a General essay might ask about the advantages and disadvantages of living in a hot country, while an Academic essay might ask about the advantages and disadvantages of hosting international sporting events.